API Study Abroad and Intern Abroad Scholarships

 API Regional Scholarship

-The API regional scholarships (Asia/Middle East, Europe, and Latin America) provide awards for API participants that range from $250 to $800 per session.
+The API regional scholarships (Asia/Middle East, Europe, Latin America, and South Pacific) provide awards for API participants that range from $250 to $800 per session.
 All API students with a GPA of 3.0 or higher are encouraged to apply.
 The scholarship is both need and merit-based.
 We will review your academic record, essays and financial need as stated in your own words.
 This scholarship is offered to quarter/semester, academic year, and summer students.

 API First Generation Scholarship